citp/privacy-policy-historical/g/gl/glo/globaleyeglasses.com.md

-> *The following text is extracted and transformed from the globaleyeglasses.com privacy policy that was archived on 2012-05-05.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120505025946id_/http%3A//www.globaleyeglasses.com/help/Security_Privacy/Privacy_Policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the globaleyeglasses.com privacy policy that was archived on 2012-11-19.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121119000806id_/http%3A//www.globaleyeglasses.com/privacypolicy.html) for the most accurate reproduction.*

-# Help - Security & Privacy - Privacy Policy
+# Privacy Policy at GlobalEyeglasses.com

 **What information do we collect?**

 We collect information from you when you register on our site, place an order or subscribe to our newsletter.